Tanisha-png/Project-1-Spaceman/README.md

 # Next Steps

-- Future enhancement one...
+- **Future enhancement one:**
+    - Add more words/catagories for the game.

-- Future enhancement two...
+-  **Future enhancement two:**
+    - If your guess is wrong, you automatically lose the game.